microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 - **Resilience and reliability.** If an instance of the service fails, then any messages it is processing might be lost.

-- **Scalability.** The HTTP service handles both ingestion and processing.
-That's feasible for the cold-storage scenario, but what happens when we add more processing tasks, such as warm storage, event aggregation, or critical alerts?
-Can the service still handle the load *and* process events quickly enough?
-A big advantage of the other solutions we explored is the use of a publisher/consumer model, separating ingestion from processing.

-- **Authentication.** This approach requires building in some type of authentication, presumably using access tokens (OAuth?).
+- **Authentication.** This approach requires building in some type of authentication, presumably using access tokens.

 - **Safety and security.** *THOUGHTS - How easy/difficult is it to protect the event data?
 How prone is a service to attack?
 What are the attack surfaces?
 TBD*